 - Comprehension (both listening and reading).

 Skilled word reading involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
 Underpinning both is the understanding that the letters on the page represent the sounds in spoken words.
 This is why phonics should be emphasised in the early teaching of reading to beginners.
-At St Wilfrid’s phonics is introduced to children through the use of the Jolly Phonics scheme.
-Children then progress from phonics onto the Read, Write, Inc. spelling programme.
+At St Wilfrid’s phonics is introduced to children through the use of the Jolly Phonics scheme and DFE Letters and Sounds.
 It is expected that children will have completed the phonic stages by the end of Year 2, with an understanding that phonics underpins all spelling, reading and writing.

 Good comprehension draws from linguistic knowledge, particularly vocabulary and grammar, and on knowledge of the world.
 Comprehension skills develop through pupils’ experience of high quality discussion with the teacher as well as from reading and discussing a range of stories, poems and non-fiction.
 We are currently using Cracking Comprehension as a focused approach to improving children’s skills in this area.